Happy Teeth, Happy Heart: How Pet Dental Care Affects Heart Health

 A Happy, Healthy Heart

-Besides a nutritious diet, regular exercise, and plenty of love, pet dental care is an essential component of a healthy heart.
+Besides a nutritious diet, exercise, and plenty of love, pet dental care is an essential component of a healthy heart.
 Your partners in pet care at Heart of Texas are always here to answer your questions and concerns about your furry loved one.
 Please don’t hesitate to contact us!